PRF Treatment Santa Maria, CA

 The Difference Between PRF and PRP

 Developed in France in 2001 by Dr. Joseph Choukroun, PRF treatment was revolutionary in comparison to other platelet concentrates because it did not require any gelifying agents.
-Before offering PRF treatment, our office spent many years utilizing platelet-rich plasma (PRP) treatment instead.
-However, our surgeons chose to move onto PRF treatment over PRP treatment due to its many benefits.
+Before offering PRF treatment, many oral surgeons spent many years utilizing platelet-rich plasma (PRP) treatment instead.
+However now, our oral surgeon uses PRF treatment over PRP treatment due to its many benefits.

 PRP treatment and PRF treatment are similar in many ways.
-For instance, they both require taking blood directly from the patient, and they both require placing this blood in a centrifuge.
+For instance, they both require taking blood directly from the patient and placing this blood in a centrifuge.
 However, PRP treatment requires more blood than PRF treatment, and PRP treatment also requires a higher speed of centrifugation than PRF treatment.
 This may cause further trauma to the individual blood cells in PRP treatment, resulting in fewer stem cells overall.